gdsc-kits-admin/flutter-bootcamp-2024/Flutter_Installation_Guide/README.md

 Create a Flutter Project:

 ### Open a terminal window.
-Navigate to the directory where you want to create your Flutter project.
-Run the following command to create a new Flutter project:
+Run the following command to verify everything is perfectly Setup or not

 ```
-   flutter create my_flutter_project
+   flutter doctor
 ```

 ### Error while running code -- if your already having vs / old version or without c++ workload